 Are you an exceptional achiever?
 Do you have a strong interest in research?
 Then the Applied Animal Biology Honours program just might be the perfect fit.
 If you’re interested in a research-intensive career, including areas in veterinary medicine, biomedical science, animal welfare, animal reproduction and wildlife conservation, you may especially benefit from this opportunity.
 Admission to the Honours program is competitive.
 To learn more about this option, please consult the UBC Academic Calendar.

 You may choose to supplement your Applied Animal Biology major with a minor program, which involves taking courses in a subject area outside of your specialization.
-As an APBI student, you’re eligible to apply for a Minor in Arts, a Minor in Commerce, a Minor in Fermentations or a Minor in Science.
+As an APBI student, you’re eligible to apply for a Minor in Arts, Commerce, Fermentations, Sustainable Food Systems, or Science.
 Learn more about minors, including application timelines, here.

 Dual Degree with Master of Management